1987 NBA Finals: Game 4

 Out of the timeout Bird threw the ball inbounds and was immediately face-guarded by James Worthy.
 In fact, Worthy had a fist-full of Bird's jersey to make sure Bird would not score.
 With Worthy's defense, the Celtics could not get their best player the ball and instead went through the motions of their offense until Danny Ainge got open.
 That forced Worthy to let go of Bird and help out on Ainge.
 Bird immediately got himself open by going to the 3-point line right in front of the Lakers' bench.
-Ainge found Bird wide open and Bird hit the three point bomb with 12 seconds left, to put Boston up 106-104 and sent the Boston Garden crowd into a frenzy.
+Ainge found Bird wide open and Bird hit the three point bomb with 12 seconds left, to put Boston up 106–104 and sent the Boston Garden crowd into a frenzy.

 On the next possession, Abdul-Jabbar was fouled and went to the line, where he made the first and missed the second.
 The officials ruled that McHale fumbled the ball out of bounds with seven seconds left.

 What followed was another play for the ages.
 Magic set a pick on Kevin McHale, which almost opened up a lay-up for Worthy, but Dennis Johnson was able to switch over in time on help defend.
 However, that left McHale scrambling to guard Magic who just got open and received the inbounds pass near the left sideline.
 Twenty feet from the basket, Magic had the advantage on the post-defender McHale, who was also playing through a bad ankle injury.
 Magic dribbled, hesitated to get McHale off-balance, then drove into the paint.
 Magic then lofted a hook shot, which just cleared the fingertips of both McHale and Parish, and swished through the net giving the Lakers a 107–106 lead with only 2 seconds left.

 The Celtics still had one last shot: Dennis inbounded the ball to Bird, who had broken to the corner.
 Larry, to his surprise, found himself wide open behind the 3-point line right in front of the Lakers' bench.
 Bird caught the inbounds pass from Johnson, turned, and put up a fall-away jumper as time expired.
-The shot barely missed as the Boston crowd let out a collective groan and the Lakers' bench danced off the court to celebrate the victory.
+The shot missed as the Boston crowd let out a collective groan and the Lakers' bench danced off the court to celebrate the victory.
 The win gave the Lakers a commanding 3–1 series lead.